jimkring/Nuitka-Python/PCbuild/readme.txt

     python27_d.dll, python_d.exe, parser_d.pyd, and so on.
 Both the
     build and rt (run test) batch files in this directory accept a -d option for debug builds.
-If you are building Python to help with development of CPython, you will most likely use this configuration.
+If you are building Python to help with development of Nuitka-Python, you will most likely use this configuration.
 PGInstrument, PGUpdate
     Used to build Python in Release configuration using PGO, which requires Professional Edition of Visual Studio 2008.
 See the